prorev/prorev.github.io/_posts/2020-01-11-how-to-update-or-recreate-wordpress-post_name-slugs-based-on-a-new-post_title.md

 It takes ~ 1 minute to execute for 3000 posts, but the post names were perfect!

-The fastest solution is to use method #1.

-Also one minor point regarding the method #2 is that each updated post means adding an additional line to the wp_posts database table.
-If you have for instance 3000 posts and you execute the script in the method #3 additional 3000 rows will be added to the wp_posts table.
+Also one minor point regarding the method #2.
+Each _updated_ post means adding an additional line to the `wp_posts` database table.
+If you have for instance 3000 posts and you execute the script additional 3000 rows will be added to the `wp_posts` table.